jstrait/beats/README.markdown

 * Track rhythms can now have spaces in them.
 For example, `X... ....
 X... ....` is now a valid rhythm.
 * Installing the gem is now simpler, since it no longer requires installing `syck` via an extension.
 * Wave files using `WAVEFORMATEXTENSIBLE` format can now be used, due to upgrading the WaveFile gem to v0.8.1 behind the scenes.
+* A "Fixnum is deprecated" message is no longer shown when using Ruby 2.4
 * Backwards incompatible changes:
   * Song files containing a `Structure` section are no longer supported. a `Flow` section should be used instead.
 Support for the `Structure` section has been deprecated since v1.2.1, released in 2011.
   * Track rhythms can no longer start with a `|` character.
 For example, `|X...X...` is no longer a valid rhythm.
 However, bar lines are still allowed to appear elsewherein the rhythm.
 For example, `X...X...|X...X...|` _is_ a valid rhythm.
 The reason for this change is that a rhythm starting with `|` is parsed as a YAML scalar block now that Beats is using the Psych YAML library behind the scenes.
 The fact that Syck didn't treat rhythms starting with a `|` as a YAML scalar block appears to have been a bug in Syck.